| Fishing boats at sunset |

 rescue, and student educational programs.
 Visitors and residents can

-choose to very involved, or can maintain a lower profile.
+choose to be very involved or can maintain a lower profile.
 It's a

 personal preference.